What does it mean to “stand your ground?”

 Maintaining mental focus in the face of an intensely emotional state is not a skill that comes without practice.
-Which means that you’ll want to build your capacity to do so though the mindful practice of “grounding.”
+Which means that you’ll want to build your capacity to do so through the mindful practice of “grounding.”

 In bioenergetics, we practice “grounding” by standing in the “grounding pose.”
-This is accomplished by standing with feet shoulder width apart, toes pointing straight forward.
+This is accomplished by standing with feet shoulder-width apart, toes pointing straight forward.
 Bend forward at the waist and hang the torso toward the ground.
 Let the head be heavy like a bowling ball and the arms hang like noodles.
 Keep the knees slightly bent so they are not locked out, and push the bum toward the sky.